AsyncException/WAMFF/README.md

 - 🏷️ Tag Everything: Apply multiple tags to each file for lightning-fast filtering.
 - 🔍 Search Bar with Live Filter: Instantly find what you're looking for with a top-bar search.
 - 📑 File Metadata at a Glance: View file size, type, extension, creation date, and last modified date.
-- 📁 Support for PDFs and Excel Files: Easily manage common document types with proper previews.
-- ✅ Modern and Minimal UI: Clean, dark-themed interface designed for productivity and aesthetics.
+- ✅ Modern and Minimal UI: Clean, acrylic-themed interface designed for productivity and aesthetics.

 ## 📦 Installation
 Coming soon...